What You'll Learn

 We didn't publish new content.
 We didn't build any backlinks.
 There was no SEO campaign launched concurrently.
 The migration was the only meaningful change we made.
 Traffic nearly doubled because the site finally kept the visitors it was already attracting.
 The page speed improvement was the entire growth mechanism.

 This isn't an outlier.
-This is the pattern we see over and over when we do this work for clients.
+This is the pattern you see over and over when this work is done properly.

 ---